tamylaa/clodo-framework/README.md

 ## 📘 TypeScript Support

-The Lego Framework provides comprehensive TypeScript support with 500+ lines of type definitions for complete type safety and enhanced developer experience.
+The Clodo Framework provides comprehensive TypeScript support with 500+ lines of type definitions for complete type safety and enhanced developer experience.

 ### **TypeScript Setup**
 ```typescript